NY acid attack survivor seeks justice: ‘That person is still out there’

 ELMONT, N.Y.
-(PIX11) — A Long Island woman who was disfigured and partially blinded in a horrific acid attack two years ago spoke out on Wednesday as a reward for information in the case increased to $50,000.
+(WPIX) – A New York woman who was disfigured and partially blinded in a horrific acid attack two years ago spoke out on Wednesday, after a reward for information in the case increased to $50,000.

-Nafiah Ikram, 23, said something more than just financial incentives should bring justice.
+But Nafiah Ikram, 23, of Long Island, said justice shouldn’t be dependent on financial incentives.

 “It shouldn’t have to take money for you to be a good person at heart and just say, ‘D—, this girl is going through so much.
 Let me just have some mercy and tell police officers who did this, because that’s wrong,’” she said after a news conference regarding the case.